No More Loose Dentures, Enjoy The Stability of Dental Implants

 BEFORE THE PROCEDURE

-Three teeth at back end of the mouth are missing.
+Three teeth at the back end of the mouth are missing.
 The only real replacement alternative is installing a fixed implant bridge.
 The bridge contains all teeth in one piece and is anchored on dental implants.

 INSTALLING THE IMPLANT